juiceo/excelify/README.md

 - 0-n .xlsx files, one for each prize category featured in the list of submissions.
 These .xlsx files will contain the full submission data of all teams that registered for a given prize category.
 If a team has registered for more than one category, they will be present in more than one .xlsx file respectively

 # Setup & Usage
-Paste this into a terminal prompt
+1. Move your Devpost export file and judge data into the **data** folder
+2. Edit the config.json file according to your needs (instructions below)
+3. Install the script by pasting the following into a command prompt (e.g. terminal on Mac OS X)

 `git clone git@github.com:lappalj4/excelify.git && cd excelify && npm install`

-Edit the config.json file according to your needs (instructions below)

-To run the script with your own input files, just run the command:
+4. Run the script by typing the following command:

 `node excelify`

-If the script completed succesfully, your results will be available in the **results** directory.
+5. If the script completed succesfully, your results will be available in the **results** directory.

 # Configuration